grame-cncm/faustdoc/src/manual/osc.md

 T2$ oscdump 5511
 ```

-Once set we can use the `hello` message to scan UDP ports for Faust applications.
+Once set, we can use the `hello` message to scan UDP ports for Faust applications.
 For example:

 ```
 T1$ oscsend localhost 5510 "/*" s hello